after-eight/regitable/README.md

 I use `inotifywait` to watch the data directory for changes, and the package does an amazing job.
 But i wished there were at least some "hooks" to interact with `xochitl` directly, as this would make the timing issue much more stable.

+### reMarkable Updates

+After an OS update on your reMarkable, entware and reGitable will no longer be active, because reMarkable resets everything outside your home directory.

+To re-enable both, first run the `entware_reenable.sh` script, and the run `regitable_install.sh` again.
+Don't worry, it will not overwrite your existing files, but re-install the reGitable service in systemd.

 ## Credits and Links